AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md

 >[!IMPORTANT]
 >
 >On July 31, 2024, we began the process of deprecating this feature.
-You won't be able to create new assets.
+New assets can no longer be created.
 Existing assets will continue to work through January 31, 2025.
 [Learn more](https://nation.marketo.com/t5/employee-blogs/marketo-engage-social-features-deprecation/ba-p/351977){target="_blank"}

 >[!AVAILABILITY]
 >